-In June 2008, Phil Terry, founder of the Reading Odyssey and CEO of Creative Good, held an experiment.
-He wanted to know what would happen if museum and gallery visitors changed the way they looked at art.
-Instead of breezing past hundreds of artworks in the standard 8 seconds, he wondered what would happen if people looked slowly at just a few.
+In June 2008, Phyl Terry, founder of the Reading Odyssey and founder and CEO of Collaborative Gain, held an experiment.
+They wanted to know what would happen if museum and gallery visitors changed the way they looked at art.
+Instead of breezing past hundreds of artworks in the standard 8 seconds, Phyl wondered what would happen if people looked slowly at just a few.

-A year later, in the summer of 2009, Phil continued the experiment: he asked four people to join him at the Museum of Modern Art in New York City and look at another small set of works, slowly.
+A year later, in the summer of 2009, Phyl continued the experiment: they asked four people to go to the Museum of Modern Art in New York City and look at another small set of works, slowly.

-People loved the experience of looking slowly – and the host job was easy.
-Importantly, it was clear that anyone could host: trained museum staff or community volunteers.
-The host had only to pick a few pieces of art and get out of the way.
+That third test worked.
+People loved the experience of looking slowly and the host’s job as facilitator couldn’t have been easier: all they had to do was pick a few pieces of art and get out of the way.

 After that third test, Phyl launched Slow Art Day with a volunteer team who in the early years worked hard to establish the event and overcome museum resistance.
 Volunteers built a database of museums around the world coordinating remotely with each other and using then-new collaboration tools like Google Docs and Sheets.

 Within several years, the event became established and today museum educators, curators and directors have now made it an official part of their annual programming.
 Further, some museums now do regular weekly or monthly slow viewing sessions.